munnep/provider_network_mirror/README.md

-# provider_network_mirror
+# Example: Using Terraform network mirror for providers

-This repo will show you how you have a static web server hosting your terraform providers so you can download them from this webserver instead of from the internet itself
+This repo will show you how to have a static web server hosting your terraform providers so you can download them from this webserver instead of from the internet itself

-This repo uses a Vagrant virtual machine.
+This repo uses a Vagrant to create 2 virtual machines.

-After the Vagrant virtual machine is started the following steps will happen:
+Vagrant virtual machine: **Nginx**
 - ubuntu virtual machine starts
 - Nginx webserver will be installed, configured and started
+- Terraform will be installed
-- terraform will download the AWS provider from the internet and store it under ```/vagrant/terraform_file_mirror```
+- Terraform will download the AWS provider from the internet and store it under ```/vagrant/terraform_file_mirror```

-- Terraform will create a file called ```$HOME/.terraformrc``` which from this point on will only look at this webserver by it's FQDN to download any providers
+Vagrant virtual machine: **tf**
+- ubuntu virtual machine starts
+- Terraform will be installed
+- A terraform CLI configuration file will be placed on the server which will use the Nginx Webserver to download terraform provider from

-After this you will manually login and initialize terraform to see the download of the provider is happening from the webserver instead of the public internet
+After this you will manually login to the Vagrant virtual machine **tf** and initialize terraform.
+You will see the download of the provider happening from the local webserver instead of the public internet

 # Prerequisites